 - Niching down

-Learn to be an editor that works on specialist fields.
+Learn to be an proofreader that works on specialist fields.
 Use your background and experience to edit documents in specific niches.

-For example, my background is law and finance, so I have expertise and knowledge to edit documents in these fields.
+For example, my background is law and finance, so I have expertise and knowledge to proofread and edit documents in these fields.

 If you worked in sales and marketing, or even engineering, you can edit magazines, online publications, books and even theses related to these fields.